dougsummerville/Bare-Metal-Raspberry-Pi-Pico-2/README.md

  A bare metal C programming environment for the Raspberry Pi Pico 2 with minimal dependences.
 This is "true" minimalistic bare metal C with no SDK, CMSIS, or other layers between programmer and the hardware.
 It does, however, include header files defining all hardware registers.
 Features include a USB CDC serial driver that uses no system RAM (only USB DPRAM) and provides a virtual COM port, header files that provide for standard port naming, stub files for Newlib-nano, and some examples.
 To minimize dependences, the environment also includes python-based tool to create UF2 files.

 # Motivation
   This environment was developed for use in an embedded systems course at Binghamton University.
-Because of this use case, the number of example programs is limited.
-While a software-development kit (SDK) facilitates rapid development and improves portability, it adds a layer of abstraction that hides many of the low-level hardware features, which is undesirable for bare-metal embedded systems education.
+Because of this use case, the number of example programs is purposely limited.
+While a software-development kit (SDK) facilitates rapid development and improves portability, it adds a layer of abstraction that hides many of the low-level hardware features, which is undesirable for bare-metal embedded systems education since the skills have limited transferability.
 SDKs also produce bloated code.

 # Status